JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 *Note: this article shows the waveforms in their continuous (analog) form, which means that issues such as aliasing or efficient generation are not considered.*

+## Why Learn About Basic Waveforms?

+Learning about basic waveforms in sound synthesis will help you

+* exploit the capabilities of modern synthesizers,
+* achieve the desired timbre even during live performances,
+* understand the behavior of oscillators (often marked as VCO, voltage-controlled oscillator) and modulators (often marked as LFO, low-frequency oscillator),
+* employ these waveforms in mathematical derivations of analysis, synthesis, and audio effects,
+* write efficient code to generate these waveforms for sound synthesis and audio effects,
+* detect any inconsistencies in these signals,
+* avoid potential issues with aliasing, and
+* discover where aliasing may come from (unbounded spectrum).

+## The Waveforms

 ### Jump to the Waveform of Choice

 1. [Sine](#sine)